opengeospatial/HY_Features/section_7.md

 | Requirement |	[/req/hy_catchment/dendriticcatchment.encompassingcatchment] (/req/hy_catchment/dendriticcatchment.encompassingcatchment)

 ##### 7.4.2.5	InteriorCatchment
 The HY_InteriorCatchment class specializes the general HY_Catchment class with respect to a hydrologically discrete catchment, which is generally not connected to other catchments.
 This class describes the interior catchment as catchment enveloped by other catchments to which it may temporary contribute.
-The HY_InteriorCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries one association: *envelopingCatchment*.
+The HY_InteriorCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *conjointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries one association: *envelopingCatchment*.

-The **envelopingCatchment** association relates the catchment aggregate surrounding the interior catchment.
-If required, this association shall be used to identify the catchment to which the interior catchment temporary contributes flow to the common outlet.
+The **envelopingCatchment** association relates to the interior catchment the aggregate surrounding the catchment.
+If required, this association shall be used to identify the catchment enveloping one or more endorheic drained catchments contributing temporarily flow to the common outlet.

 | **Requirements Class** | [/req/hy_catchment/interiorcatchment] (/req/hy_catchment/interiorcatchment) |
 | --- | --- |